pymc-devs/pymcon_web_series_website/CONTRIBUTING.md

 # Contributing Guidelines

-PyMCON is a community led event and we encourage you to contribute in any form you demarcate suitable for yourself.
+PyMCon is a community led event and we encourage you to contribute in any form you demarcate suitable for yourself.

 Here are a few possible ways you can contribute: